mohammedmrm/FoC/README.md

 This is a secure Client-Server-Client message application.
 - the server trusted by using CA's cert and authenticate the server's cert
 - all message are signed and encrypted.
-- the server can handle Muli clients using threads.
+- the server can handle Multi clients using threads.
-- The client will also have thread for reciving incoming messages and main thread to send messages.
+- The client will also have thread for receiving incoming messages and main thread to send messages.

 # Compile
 To run this project: